metabase/metabase/docs/administration-guide/databases/impala.md

 java -Djava.security.auth.login.config=jaas.conf -jar metabase.jar
 ```

-7. In Metabase, create a new database by selecting the Impala driver and add the "AuthMech", "KrbRealm", "KrbHostFQDN" and "KrbServiceName" properties in the "Connection attributes" field.
+7. In Metabase, create a new database by selecting the Impala driver.
+Enter the value 1 in the "Authentication mechanism" field and configure the "KrbRealm", "KrbHostFQDN" and "KrbServiceName" properties in the "Connection attributes" field.
 For example:

 ```
-;AuthMech=1;KrbRealm=MYREALM;KrbHostFQDN=impala-node.example.com;KrbServiceName=impala
+KrbRealm=MYREALM;KrbHostFQDN=impala-node.example.com;KrbServiceName=impala
 ```

 When no Impala connection can be created, add the Kerberos debug options to the Metabase start options to get more detailed logging information.